leopoldomt/leopoldomt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am an assistant professor at the [Informatics Center (CIn)](https://www.cin.ufpe.br/) of the [Federal University of Pernambuco](https://www.ufpe.br), where I lead the [Software Testing and Analysis Research](https://star.cin.ufpe.br/) group.
+I am an associate professor at the [Informatics Center (CIn)](https://www.cin.ufpe.br/) of the [Federal University of Pernambuco](https://www.ufpe.br), where I lead the [Software Testing and Analysis Research](https://star.cin.ufpe.br/) group.
 I am also affiliated with the [Software Productivity Group](https://www.cin.ufpe.br/spg) and [CIn-Trust](https://trust.cin.ufpe.br/).
 Since May/2023, I am also head of graduate studies at our department.

 In 2022, I was a CAPES-Alexander von Humboldt Experienced Research Fellow at the [Chair of Software Engineering](https://www.se.cs.uni-saarland.de/) of [Universität des Saarlandes](https://www.uni-saarland.de/start.html), working with [Sven Apel](https://www.se.cs.uni-saarland.de/apel/index.php) on variability analysis over time and space.